Generic Name: alemtuzumab

 Patients and healthcare providers should monitor for symptoms of thyroid cancer including a new lump or swelling in the neck, pain in the front of the neck, persistent hoarseness or other voice changes, trouble swallowing or breathing, or a constant cough not due to an upper respiratory tract infection.

 Lemtrada may increase the risk of melanoma.
-In uncontrolled studies, 4 of 1486 (0.3%) Lemtrada-treated patients developed melanoma or melanoma in situ.
+In MS clinical studies (controlled and open-label extension), 5 of 1486 (0.3%) Lemtrada-treated patients developed melanoma or melanoma in situ.
 One of those patients had evidence of locally advanced disease.

 Perform baseline and yearly skin examinations to monitor for melanoma in patients receiving Lemtrada.